Ircama/osm-carto-tutorials/_notes/how-to-contribute.md

 permalink: /how-to-contribute/
 ---

-I’m happy to receive contributions and thanks for your effort in improving this theme and the tutorial documentation included in "OpenStreetMap Carto Tutorials" site.
+I’m happy to receive contributions and thanks for your effort in improving the tutorial documentation included in this site and its related theme.

 This document assists you in providing updates or additions to the documentation.